How to Start a Tshirt Business From Home And Make $10,000+ a Month

-What you want to do is scroll down to the apps section on the bottom and look for an app called Teelaunch.
+Next, what you want to do is scroll down to the apps section on the bottom and look for an app called Teelaunch.
 It will look like this:

 Teelaunch is the company we are going to use in order to print our designs on products without ever touching them.
-See, when you get an order from Amazon (we will go over this in a minute), then the order shows up in your Shopify store.
+When you get an order from Amazon, the order shows up in your Shopify store.

-After you get the Teelaunch app installed in the back end of shopify, you need to quickly set it up.
+After you get the Teelaunch app installed in the back end of Shopify, you need to quickly set it up.
 Head on over to the app, and click on the “Account” button in the upper right hand corner.

 Before the comments start pouring in, if you are from another country, YES you can do this method.
 Simply Google “free USA address” and look through the options that will give you an address as well as a mail forwarder.